-Chinese Medicine Herbs Master
+Chinese Traditional Medicine Herbs Master

 Often abbreviated as “TCM,” Traditional Chinese Medicine encompasses a diverse array of medicines and medical practices that originated in China over 5,000 years ago and continue to be prevalent today.
 This ancient system of healing has various branches, extensively explored on this platform.
 While TCM has maintained popularity in the East, its influence in the Western world has significantly increased in recent decades.